Jeanne Shaheen: Energy

 Following the BP oil spill in the Gulf of Mexico in 2010, Shaheen proposed abolishing the Minerals Management Service, the U.S. government agency tasked with regulating offshore drilling, arguing that reform had been insufficient and that a new agency was needed.
 Shaheen also proposed legislation giving the president's bipartisan BP Oil Spill Commission subpoena power in its investigation.
 She argued that subpoena power was necessary to avoid another such disaster, emphasizing the spill's economic costs to the Gulf Coast region and the economy as a whole.

 On April 28, 2014, Shaheen introduced the Energy Savings and Industrial Competitiveness Act of 2014 (S. 2262; 113th Congress), a bill intended to improve efficient energy use.

 In March 2019 Shaheen was an original cosponsor of a bipartisan bill intended to mandate that the Environmental Protection Agency declare per- and polyfluoroalkyl substances as hazardous substances that can be addressed with cleanup funds via the EPA Superfund law and require that polluters undertake or pay for remediation within a year of the bill's enaction.

-Shaheen opposed the Nord Stream 2, a pipeline for delivering natural gas from Russia to Germany.
+Shaheen opposed Nord Stream 2, a pipeline for delivering natural gas from Russia to Germany.